SebasLee/Amazon-Assesment/README.md

 <img src="./images/1stfork.jpeg"/>
 <br></br>

 This will create a copied repository that can be edited.
-The top left corner of the page will now indicate the repository is under the user's account.
+The top left corner of the page now indicates the repository is under the user's account.
 <br></br>
 # The Terminal and Cloning the Repository